How Long Should It Take To Fall Asleep? Exploring Insomnia

 Get out of bed

-If it’s taking you much more than 20 minutes to get to sleep, experts recommend not staying in bed as this can make it even harder to fall asleep in the long run.
+If it takes you more than 20 minutes to fall asleep, experts recommend not staying in bed, as this can make it even harder to fall asleep in the long run.
 Instead, try to move to another room and do something relaxing.
-This might include reading, drinking a cup of herbal tea, or listening to calming music.
-Avoid looking at your phone, a computer, or a tv.
-The blue light that these devices emit can make it harder for you to fall asleep.
+This might include reading, drinking a cup of herbal tea, or listening to peaceful music.
+This method may help shift your focus and relax your mind until your head hits the pillow again, ready for sleep.

 Getty/Vadym Pastukh